Quantitative Research Report · February 2026

 The evidence presented in this report supports the conclusion that the portfolio generates genuine, persistent, risk-adjusted alpha that is not attributable to directional market exposure, favorable sampling periods, or statistical artifacts.

-The combination of near-zero market correlation, negative downside beta (-0.771), improving sub-period consistency, uncorrelated strategy components across multiple asset classes, and statistical significance across multiple testing frameworks is collectively inconsistent with any reasonable null hypothesis of zero alpha.
+The combination of near-zero market correlation, negative conditional betas in both up and down markets, improving sub-period consistency, uncorrelated strategy components across multiple asset classes, and statistical significance across multiple testing frameworks is collectively inconsistent with any reasonable null hypothesis of zero alpha.
 The portfolio represents a robust, diversified systematic trading program with demonstrated capacity to generate absolute returns across the full spectrum of market conditions observed over a six-year period spanning pandemic-era volatility, the 2022 bear market, and the subsequent recovery.

-The portfolio's risk characteristics are particularly noteworthy: a maximum drawdown of 26.8% — below the benchmark's 32.2% — combined with a Calmar ratio of 3.24, indicates that returns are generated with less peak-to-trough risk than a passive equity allocation.
-The improving rolling Sharpe profile suggests a strategy ensemble whose risk-adjusted performance is stabilizing and improving with time.
+The portfolio's risk characteristics are particularly noteworthy: a maximum drawdown of 19.9% — substantially less than the benchmark's 32.2% — combined with a Calmar ratio of 3.88 and Sortino ratio of 4.13, indicates that returns are generated with substantially less peak-to-trough risk than a passive equity allocation.
+The VIX-based risk overlay, adaptive stop management, and daily loss circuit breaker collectively produce a drawdown profile that declined from 13.5% in 2020 to under 5% in recent years, suggesting a strategy ensemble whose risk-adjusted performance is both strong and improving with time.

 References